What we do:

 For efficient operation business or corporate entities in general (including governments) need to make best use of the information they hold in their organisation and information outside their organisation that affects the business.
 We mine textual information from enterprise documents, social media and other sources to support businesses, assess social licence to operate.
 We also look at formal information flows in business and try and understand the socio-technical challenges businesses face.

 We use our expertise in human factors, psychometrics, machine learning, information retrieval, temporal statistical analysis, and codifying natural language to draw insights from a variety of data sources used to identify disease outbreaks (e.g. from social media), adverse side effects, suicidal ideation, or the best treatment for a specific patient.

-How do we design algorithms to support decision makers to use of this information to equitably allocate scarce resources?
+How do we design digital products and algorithms to support decision makers in using information to equitably allocate scarce resources?
 And how do we design economic and social systems (e.g., markets, data sharing platforms) that encourage people to efficiently and effectively reveal truthful information in a safe and equitable way?
 The group integrates economic and behavioural sciences to develop mechanisms which provide the assurances and incentives for people to reveal salient information.